zaiisao/Documentation/en/Video/custom_video_android.md

 Step 4.
 The media engine implements the methods in the `IVideoSource` Interface.

-> The video source and renderer can be customized by switching on/off the video frame input based on the the media engine callback.
-This simpler method can be used if an App has its own video module and only needs the Agora SDK for real-time communications.
+> The video source and renderer can be customized by switching on/off the video frame input based on the media engine callback.
+This simpler method can be used if an app has its own video module and only needs the Agora SDK for real-time communications.
 See [Customize the Video Source with the Agora Component](#custom_video_source).

 ## Customize the Video Sink

 Step 1.
-Call `getBufferType` and `getPixelFormat` to set the buffer type and pixel format of the video frame.
+Call the `getBufferType` and `getPixelFormat` methods to set the buffer type and pixel format of the video frame.

 Step 2.
-Implement `onInitialize`, `onStart`, `onStop`, and `onDispose` to manage the customized video sink.
+Implement the `onInitialize`, `onStart`, `onStop`, and `onDispose` methods to manage the customized video sink.

 Step 3.
 Implement the buffer type and pixel format as specified in Step 1 of `IVideoFrameConsumer`.